salvatorecurello/Master_Thesis/Models_whole_data/calibration/README.md

 - calibration.ipynb: illustrates the metods used to analize the calibration according different metrics includec the rielability curve which is considered as the most important one.
 - temperature_scaling_calibration_lsgbert2560.ipynb: a calibration method called "Temperature scaling" is applied to LSGBERT (Non-Hierarchical) since its calibration curve was poorly aligned to the ideal one.
-- /images: contains the images of the rielability curves and the histograms of the prediction
+- /images: contains the images of the rielability curves and the histograms of the predictions.